-Gas supply is the same type as listed on the water heater data plate.
-Gas line equipped with shut-off valve, union, and drip leg.
-Approved nine joint compound used ш Approved hihe JOHIL compc Juliu useu Adequate pipe size and of approved material.

-An approved noncorrosive leak detection solution to check all connections and fittings for possible gas leaks.
+- Gas type is the same as that listed on the water heater data plate. - □ Gas line equipped with shut-off valve, union, and drip leg. - □ Approved pipe joint compound used. - □ Adequate pipe size and approved pipe material. - An approved noncorrosive leak detection solution used to check all connections and fittings for possible gas leaks.
 Correct any leak found.